 Soil sampling at golf courses for potential contamination from past pesticide use should minimally occur on greens, tee boxes, pesticide mixing, loading and storage areas, and areas used for disposal of grass clippings.

 A. Subsample Collection

 During an investigation of potential pesticide contamination from past pesticide use, the MDA usually requires collection of composite samples to characterize a large area or volume of near-surface soil in likely contaminated areas.
 A composite soil sample consists of several subsamples that are thoroughly mixed together to create one sample for analysis.
-For investigating potential agricultural chemical contamination, the MDA requests that composite samples be created from equal volume subsamples collected from three to six equally spaced locations within a 15 foot diameter sampling area.
+When investigating potential agricultural chemical contamination, the MDA requests that composite samples be created from equal volume subsamples collected from three to six equally spaced locations within a 15-foot diameter sampling area.

 - For areas potentially impacted from past pesticide use, samples should be collected at three different depths: